 If you have already paid insurance premiums, booking fees, credit-card charges and administration fees, we will not refund these if you cancel.

 Number of days before the start date of your trip that we receive your notice to cancel (or on which you are deemed to have cancelled)

-Cancellation charge levied on behalf of owners (plus all booking fees, any insurance premiums, credit-card charges or administration fees you owe)
+Cancellation charge (plus all booking fees, any insurance premiums, credit-card charges or administration fees you owe)